 Then what kind of government would we be willing to tolerate?
 One that abridged our personal freedoms constantly in order to keep us ever-mobilized and battle-ready?
 Would we accept our entire society being organized like a military hierarchy, with a single tsar at the top commanding us into position to survive our unending state of emergency?

 What can our 9/11 experience help us fathom about Russia?

-Few Americans are aware that Russia was born and forged in terror: constant devastation by enemies and the kidnapping into slavery of hundreds of thousands of Russians, from the 13th century till the 18th.
+Few Americans are aware that Russia was born and forged in terror from outside its borders: constant devastation by enemies and the kidnapping into slavery of hundreds of thousands of Russians, from the 13th century till the 18th.

 First, ferocious, brilliantly-skilled Mongol raiders pillaged, sacked, brutalized, and occupied Russia for a couple of hundred years.
 For centuries after that, the Mongols’ descendants, the Tatars, swept across Russia virtually every summer, abducting 5,000, 10,000, 20,000 or more people each year to sell in the Black Sea slave market, a straight shot across the steppes to the south.

 In fact, our word “slave” derives from “Slav.”
 No population in the world other than Africans have been enslaved more than Slavs.
 (For more on the reasons, see “The Most Exposed Terrain on Earth.”)

 In short, Muscovites were traumatized by terror, as were New Yorkers on 9/11.
 But Russians were terrorized again and again for hundreds of years.

 Well, haven’t all countries been attacked throughout history?

 Every country in history has been repeatedly attacked.
 Their people too have had to drop normal life to run inside inside the walls of their local castle for protection.